-Apollo Investment Europe operates under a shareholder-approved monetization plan, the primary objective of which is to maximize shareholder recovery value by (i) opportunistically selling Apollo Investment Europe's assets over a three-year period ending July 2012 (subject to a one-year extension with the consent of a majority of the Apollo Investment Europe's shareholders) and (ii) reducing the overall costs of the fund.
-As of July 2, 2012, all investments of Apollo Investment Europe had been sold.
-Shortly after trade settlement occurs and cash is received by Apollo Investment Europe, a distribution will be made to the Investment Partnership for a majority of the remaining value of its investment in Apollo Investment Europe.
-Apollo
+During the year ended December 31, 2012, Apollo Investment Europe was operating under a shareholder-approved monetization plan, the primary objective was to maximize shareholder recovery value by (i) opportunistically selling Apollo Investment Europe's assets over a three-year period ending July 2012 (subject to a one-year extension with the consent of a majority of the Apollo Investment Europe's shareholders) and (ii) reducing the overall costs of the fund.
+During the year ended December 31, 2012, the Investment Partnership received distributions of \$15.1 million from Apollo Investment Europe.